jharri34/ContentChecker/README.md

 Opt-in to share anonymized calibration data that can help improve future updates.

-This empowers users—especially from marginalized communities often misrepresented in mainstream datasets—to know what gets flagged and why(kinda).
+This empowers users—especially from marginalized communities often misrepresented in datasets—to know what gets flagged and why(kinda).

 ## Understanding the Landscape
 Major platforms like Instagram, TikTok, and Facebook rely heavily on AI-powered moderation systems—especially deep learning models like CNNs—to flag NSFW content.
 These models are trained on massive datasets to detect patterns linked to nudity or sexual expression.